Michael Beschloss: Awards

-Beschloss received a 2005 News & Documentary Emmy Award for the Discovery Channel's Decisions That Shook the World, of which he was the host; the category was "Outstanding Individual Achievement in a Craft: Research".
-He has also received the Williams College Bicentennial Medal, the State of Illinois's Order of Lincoln (the State's Highest Honor), the Harry S. Truman Public Service Award, the Ambassador Book Award, the Rutgers University Living History Award, the New York State Archives History Award, the Founders Award of the Historical Society of Pennsylvania and the Andover Alumni Award of Distinction.
+Beschloss received a 2005 News and Documentary Emmy Award for being the host of Discovery Channel's Decisions That Shook the World, the category was "Outstanding Individual Achievement in a Craft: Research".
+He has received the Williams College Bicentennial Medal, Illinois' Order of Lincoln (the state's highest honor), the Harry S. Truman Public Service Award, the Ambassador Book Award, the Rutgers University Living History Award, the New York State Archives History Award, the Founders Award of the Historical Society of Pennsylvania, and the Phillips Academy Andover Alumni Award of Distinction.
 He has received honorary doctorates from Lafayette College, Williams College, St. Mary's College of Maryland, Saint Peter's College, Governors State University and Allegheny College.

-Michael Beschloss was inducted as a Laureate of The Lincoln Academy of Illinois and awarded the Order of Lincoln (the State’s highest honor) by the Governor of Illinois in 2004 in the area of Communications and Education.
-In October 2022, with a ceremony at the National Archives in Washington DC, Beschloss received the National Archives' annual Records of Achievement Award.

-In 2019, Beschloss received The Lincoln Forum's Richard Nelson Current Award of Achievement.
+Beschloss was inducted as a Laureate of The Lincoln Academy of Illinois and awarded the Order of Lincoln (the state's highest honor) by the governor in 2004 in the area of Communications and Education.
+In October 2022, Beschloss received the National Archives' annual Records of Achievement Award.
+In 2019, he received The Lincoln Forum's Richard Nelson Current Award of Achievement.

 Personal life

-Beschloss has two sons with his Iranian-born wife Afsaneh Mashayekhi Beschloss.
-His wife is president and CEO of the Rock Creek Group, a Washington, D.C. investment firm, former treasurer and chief investment officer of the World Bank, a past trustee of the Ford Foundation, PBS and the Colonial Williamsburg Foundation and a current trustee of the Rockefeller Foundation, the World Resources Institute and the Institute for Advanced Study.
-Their son Dr. Alexander Beschloss (born 1994), is a graduate of the University of Pennsylvania School of Medicine.
-Their son Cyrus Beschloss (born 1996) is a graduate of Stanford Journalism School and the founder of The Generation Lab, which surveys and analyzes young people aged 18 to 34.
-The couple are advisory board members of Resources for Inner City Children.
-Beschloss and his wife were guests of President and Mrs. Clinton at the White House dinner for British Prime Minister Tony Blair on February 5, 1998.
-They also attended the Clinton White House dinner celebrating the 200th anniversary of the White House on November 9, 2000.
-They were guests of President George W. Bush and First Lady Laura Bush at the White House dinner for Charles, Prince of Wales and Camilla, Duchess of Cornwall on November 2, 2005.
+He has two sons with his Iranian-born wife Afsaneh Mashayekhi Beschloss.
+Afsaneh is president and CEO of the Rock Creek Group, a Washington D.C. investment firm.
+They are advisory board members of Resources for Inner City Children.
+Beschloss' brother Steven is also a writer and journalist.